 There are many brands of cable available, and everyone has their own favorite.
 We feel that the brand doesn’t matter.
 What does matter is that it’s shielded, as short as possible, and doesn’t have gold ends.
 We like the cloth sleeves because they seem easier to wrap and don’t get as dusty-looking over time.

-If you have found this in-depth look at the different aspects of your cord helpful, and you have learned something new, please share this guide to the best guitar cable on Facebook and Twitter.
+If you have found this in-depth look at the different aspects of guitar cables helpful, please feel free to share this guide on Facebook and Twitter.
+For more articles on guitar electronics, visit humbuckersoup.com.